-Secondly, there are a lot of people there, and most of these seem to be trying to get somewhere else.
-Even though it was mid-morning, we were trolling along a complex series of 3, 4 and even 5 lane highways and the whole time I would describe the traffic as busy.
+Secondly, there are a lot of people there, and most of them seem to be trying to get somewhere else.
+Even though it was mid-morning, we were trolling along a complex series of 3, 4 and even 5-lane highways and the whole time I would describe the traffic as busy.
 Not heavy, but sufficient that you had to check the mirrors on both sides whenever you want to change lanes.
-There was no time on the whole drive through where a lane change didn’t involve negotiation.
+There was no time on the whole drive-through where a lane change didn’t involve negotiation.
 Someone else always has to slow down or speed up to create a gap big enough for you to get in.

 The names go in pretty much straight lines, but if you want to follow a route number you can find yourself trying to pick up numbers from the signs and making right or left turns at major junctions.
 I’m glad that we had the Rand McNally Atlas, and that there were two of us.
 One could watch the signs and shout out lane changes and turns to the other.
-I think Kas was driving on this stretch, and she did very well to stick to the chosen route, continue at a fair speed and not hit anyone.
+I think Kas was driving on this stretch.
+She did very well to stick to the chosen route, continue at a fair speed and not hit anyone.
 I really wouldn’t have wanted to do that on my own.

-However, we had decided on the Bella Maggiore Inn as a stop-over for the night based on the write-up in the Moon Guide.
+We had decided on the Bella Maggiore Inn as a stop-over for the night based on the write-up in the Moon Guide.
 This is an old Spanish colonial mansion built around a central courtyard.
 It was an excellent place, full of character.
 We got a smallish double room facing in towards the ( now covered ) central courtyard.
 The room had a balcony view over the courtyard.

 We decided to have an afternoon of doing very little, so we went up to the local shopping mall and wandered around for a bit.
 Once you’ve been to one indoor mall you’ve been to them all.
 It’s a building full of chain stores and little boutiques.
 It could have been anywhere.
 Kev got a new watch strap in Sears, but that was about it.
 Not a very exciting afternoon.

 When we got back to the Inn we parked up and went for a stroll up the old main street in Ventura to try to identify somewhere for dinner, and to get a nice coffee.
-It is like my mental picture of a small town America main street, with a selection of 2-3 storey buildings containing a mix of family run shops and restaurants.
+It is like my mental picture of a small-town America main street, with a selection of 2-3 storey buildings containing a mix of family-run shops and restaurants.
 It’s worth a walk up and down here.
 We decided that if we ever win the lottery and don’t have to work any more, we might consider Ventura as a place to relocate.

-For dinner, we decided on a place which did half Thai and half Peruvian.
+For dinner, we decided on a place that did half Thai and half Peruvian.
 Sounds like a bit of a funny mixture, and so it proved to be.
 The food was fine, but the atmosphere was a bit strange and it proved to be the first place we’d visited which wouldn’t accept a traveller’s cheque in payment.
 Every other place we’d tried this was more than happy to treat an Amex Traveller’s Cheque as if it was cash.
 So we ended up having to pay on a credit card, which left us feeling a bit peeved.